Why Shade Matters at Coors Field

 Coors Field demands aggressive sun protection.
 The high altitude intensifies UV exponentially—you'll burn faster here than at sea-level stadiums.
 Bring significantly more water than you'd expect to need; altitude increases dehydration risk.
 Wear high-SPF sunscreen (SPF 50+) and reapply frequently, even in shaded sections.
 Altitude headaches are real, so hydrate throughout the game.

 Wear light-colored, loose-fitting long sleeves if possible—UV protection trumps comfort in this case.
-If you're in an upper deck third base section, sit toward the back to maximize overhang shadow coverage.
+If you're in an upper deck section behind home plate, sit toward the back to maximize overhang shadow coverage.
 Hats with wide brims provide important additional protection.
 Sunglasses with UV protection are essential, as high-altitude glare is intense.

 The Shadium's real-time shade tracking is especially important at Coors Field due to UV intensity.
-Use their detailed shade map to confirm third base placement and ensure maximum protection during your game.
+Use our detailed shade map to confirm behind-home-plate placement and ensure maximum protection during your game.
 Prioritize shade above view in this unique high-altitude environment.